tanishkumar02/oktanaut/README.md

 # How I Built an Okta Documentation Chatbot in Python

-This repo is a .NET MAUI application that uses Okta for authentication.
-It uses Okta's redirect model to sign in and displays your profile information.
+This repo is a Python chatbot example that uses OpenAI to quickly access information through [Okta's Developer Documentation](https://developer.okta.com).

-Please read How to Add Authentication to .NET MAUI Apps to see how it was created.
+Please read How I Built an Okta Documentation Chatbot in Python to see how it was created.

 ### Prerequisites: